Should I have knee surgery for meniscus tear?

-Arthroscopic meniscus surgery leads to three fold increase in neeed for knee replacement
+Arthroscopic meniscus surgery leads to a three-fold increase in the need for knee replacement

-Earlier this year, doctors in the Netherlands publish their findings in the medical journal Osteoarthritis Cartilage:
+Earlier this year, doctors in the Netherlands published their findings in the medical journal Osteoarthritis Cartilage:

 - “In patients with knee osteoarthritis, arthroscopic knee surgery with meniscectomy is associated with a three-fold increase in the risk for future knee replacement surgery.”